ESU will update this dashboard with the reported number of individuals in the campus community who have tested positive for COVID-19.

 Quarantine is for those who are potentially infected from close contact with someone who has tested positive for COVID.
 While these individuals may or not be infected, they should quarantine.
 If a quarantined individual is tested at least 5 days after exposure and the test is negative, quarantine can end in 7 days.
 If the individual tests positive or has COVID symptoms during quarantine, the quarantine may turn into isolation.

-Those cases originally reported positive (in isolation) that are now reported as recovered and out of isolation.
+Those cases originally reported positive (in isolation) since May 17th, 2021, that are now reported as recovered and out of isolation.

 The Pennsylvania Department of Health provided this data on its COVID-19 Early Warning Monitoring System Dashboard.